Shaan (singer): Popularity and public image

 Shaan is described in the media as one of the most popular singers of Indian cinema.
 Shaan is also among the highest-paid singers in India.
 India TV placed him in its "Top 10 Bollywood Singers" of all time list.
 A total of six songs of his were placed in BBC's "Top 40 Bollywood Soundtracks of all time" list.
 Shaan is a member of the Board of Advisors of I.I.M.U.N., since 2021.

 Awards and nominations

 Shaan's song "Chand Sifarish" (from the movie Fanaa) and "Jab Se Tere Naina" (from Saawariya) won the Filmfare Best Male Playback Award and the Zee Cine Award Best Playback Singer - Male, in addition to receiving several other nominations.
+Before this, in 1996, he nominated the MTV Video Music Awards for the best international viewer choice in his song "Roop Tera Mastana".
+In the same year, he also nominated Channel V Music Awards for the best Indian pop music video in his song "Aisa Hota Hai".
 In 2002, he won the MTV Asia Music Award for best solo album for his album Tanha Dil.
-Following are the list of awards and nominations in different categories.
+In 2026, Lokmat Sur Jyotsna National Music Award was honoured Icon Award for his versatile and contribution to the Indian music Industry Following are the list of awards and nominations in different categories.